STATISTICS FOR PSYCHOLOGY

 Graduate capabilities & intended learning outcomes

 01. Interpret and manipulate data, using basic arithmetical calculations and graphical representations.

 - In exam questions, and 5 written assignments, students are required to use basic mathematical procedures/formulae, graph data, calculate point estimates and interval estimates, analyse data in terms of hypotheses.

 02. Understand and define research questions in statistical terms and apply statistical techniques to analyse the data.

 - Two 45 minute in-class computer tests.
-Parts of the assignments involve use of SPSS computer package.
+Parts of the weekly assignments involve use of SPSS computer package.

 04. Conduct parametric and nonparametric hypothesis tests and provide non-technical informative conclusions.

 - Fortnightly written assignments, mid-term computer tests and the final exam assess this ILO

 05. Explain and interpret the results of statistical analysis using statistical and psychological terms.